 The benefits from the OCA Pension Plan are considered above average when compared to non-profit entities.
-Additionally, many public (and many private) pensions similar to ours are below our funded level.

 Should contributions be made before or after tax?

 The Pension Board's administrative practice is to make no assumption on how the contributing parish or employee has treated the mandatory employee contribution for federal tax purposes.
 The Board concluded that these contributions should be treated as after-tax contributions, but is aware that there has been a difference of opinion over the years among parish treasurers.
 Therefore, the Pension Office does not track or identify the amount of the participant's pre-tax or after-tax contributions separately, but reports one number as "taxable amount not determined" upon distribution.
 The Pension Board does not offer tax advice.
 Parishes and participants are encouraged to seek professional advice.